Running out of food? Kids bored but can’t afford the entertainment? Stretching what you have and kids activities.

 No onions or celery?
 How about onion powder and celery salt?

-Instead of mashing the potatoes add chunks and corn and get a Potato Corn chowder.
-Look up recipes for details - think about how many cups of soup you want and make the amount of Roux you need
+Instead of mashing the potatoes add chunks and corn and you get a Potato Corn chowder.
+Milk and chicken stock added makes it better.

 Vegetable soup

 Whatever is in your fridge, cabinet, freezer can go in a soup.
 For Vegetable soup saute onions, celery, peppers ...whatever you have of these are in small amount of fat in a pan.
 (I say fat because it can be butter, margarine, oil, Crisco...whatever you have) Add Water, stock, tomato juice or canned tomatoes not drained, Corn, green beans, chopped cabbage etc. The seasoning can be as simple as some bay leaves, thyme, and that sort of thing which would be your regular veggie soup.
 Or...make it Asian with Sesame oil instead of butter, soy sauce, ginger and whatever other oriental spices you may have on hand.
 You can make it a curry vegetable soup curry powder, ginger, cinnamon, Italian minestrone by adding Oregano, basil...more garlic than usual, Mexican; add taco or chili seasoning mix...chili powder, cumin.
 Add a can or two of beans, Cook rice, barley or Pasta Separately...or even chunks of potatoes and add when you are serving the soup to make it heartier.
-Serve with bread, crackers, biscuits.
-There is a lot of Biscuit recipes that don't call for any dairy or eggs.
+Serve with bread, crackers, biscuits, There is a lot of Biscuit recipes that don't call for any dairy or eggs.

 Look up recipes and use the seasonings that you have to adjust these recipes to fit what you have on hand.